rafaelarmando/Data-Analysis/README.md

 ### Deadlines
 Friday, Dec 4: Meet with teacher to discuss your choice of dataset.

-Wednesday, Dec 9: Meet with teacher to discuss progress. **QUIZ GRADE**
+Wednesday, Dec 9: Meet with teacher to discuss progress. **(QUIZ GRADE)**

-Wednesday, dec 16: Project due.
+Wednesday, Dec 16: Project due.